All Episodes

 And I saw such immense poverty, children without shoes living under corrugated roofs perched in a cactus field.

-Uh, these are people who were under the thumb of terrorists who operated in Gaza.
+These are people who were under the thumb of terrorists who operated in Gaza.

-And back then Hamas had yet to take full power.
+And back then, Hamas had yet to take full power.

-So it was Hamas and Islamic Shahad.
+So it was Hamas and Islamic Jihad.

 And they would literally pay these impoverished families for their allegiance.